-To help ensure you live as full and healthy a life as possible after being treated for breast cancer, our nurse practitioners who specialize in the disease will monitor you for signs that the disease has returned and also watch you carefully to help spot, prevent, and control any long-term or late effects of the disease or treatment.
+Our specialists can help ensure you live as full and healthy a life as possible after being treated for breast cancer.
+Our nurse practitioners who specialize in the disease will monitor you for signs that the disease has returned and also watch you carefully to help spot, prevent, and control any long-term or late effects of the disease or treatment.

 During your follow-up visit with the nurse practitioner, he or she:

-- reviews your recent medical history and gives you a physical examination
+- reviews your recent medical history and does a physical exam

-- does an assessment to detect recurrence (return) of cancer
+- does an assessment to look for recurrence (return) of cancer

 - makes screening referrals for other cancers when appropriate